 First album ‘Siddhartha’ was released in 2011.
-The concept album was inspired by Hermann Hesse’s mystical novel ‘Siddhartha’, describing a traveller’s inner journey of remembrance.
-Soulful vocals, ethereal chords and tribal drums seduce onto a journey of jazz-fusion and cinematic sounds.
+The concept album was inspired by Hermann Hesse’s mystical novel ‘Siddhartha’, describing a traveller’s inner journey.
+Ethereal chords, soulful vocals and tribal drums take onto a journey of jazz-fusion and cinematic sounds.
 Siddhartha-Song “Red Gaia” was a finalist in the Eco Arts Awards 2013.

-Venustribes just finished second album ’7 Colours' – out in June2013 - an alternative album with references to American roots music with just an edge of punk and psychedelia - yet also strong Americana aspects with orchestral, cinematic arrangements.
+Now Venustribes released second album ’7 Colours’ with Mondotunes.
+The alternative album has references to American roots music and Americana aspects with orchestral, cinematic arrangements.

 Virginia's Song - Love It For What It Is’ and more songs from the album can be heard on VenusTRIBES channels such as youtube, vimeo, reverbnation, facebook.
 The song is an adaptation from Michael Cunningham's 'The Hours' - and homage to English writer Virginia Woolf.

 A collaboration with film director Mher Hovvyan let to short film "Little Hands", with original soundtrack by VenusTRIBES - also on album ‘7 Colours’.
 "Little Hands" features the BBC Music Video Festival 2013.

-Songwriter and vocalist Jose DeChamp has been writing songs from a very young age, was part of various jazz formations and has created VenusTRIBES in 1999.
+Songwriter Jose DeChamp has been writing songs from a young age, was part of various jazz and rock formations and has created VenusTRIBES in 1999.

-Musical influences can be found in psychedelic music such as Aphrodite’s Child or Jon Lord, the neo-classical Dead Can Dance, Lisa Gerard or Kate Bush, in rock poetry of Patti Smith and in a civil rights song writing culture of Buffy St Marie or Floyd Red Crow Westerman.
+Musical influences can be found in neo-classical music such as Dead Can Dance or Kate Bush, in rock poetry of Patti Smith and in a civil rights song writing culture of Buffy St Marie or Floyd Red Crow Westerman.
 Venustribes music has also been likened to contemporary artists such as Lana Del Ray.